Kivicatte/osu-modding-helper/README.md

 ### For users

 1. Download [tosu](https://tosu.app/)
-2. Download the [latest release](https://github.com/Kivicatte/osu-modding-helper/releases/latest) of OsuModdingHelper
+2. Download the [latest release](https://github.com/Kivicatte/osu-modding-helper/releases/latest) of OsuModdingHelper (built only for Windows currently)
 3. Unpack and run both (tosu.exe and ModdingHelper.exe)

 Tosu opens its dashboard in your browser when launched -